-- It ensures that adequate fuel is delivered to the engine when idling, to avoid stalling and also to limit the maximum amount of fuel that can be supplied to the injectors to prevent excessive engine speed, but accelerator pedal to piston the control rod for all other speeds.
+- It ensures that adequate fuel is delivered to the engine when idling, to avoid stalling, and also to limit the maximum amount of fuel that can be supplied to the injectors to prevent excessive engine speed, but the accelerator pedal to piston the control rod for all other speeds.

-The movement of the flywheel attached to the pivot arms of centrifugal governors is used to control the flow of gasoline in the carburettor, thus controlling the engine speed.
+The movement of the flywheel attached to the pivot arms of centrifugal governors is used to control the flow of gasoline in the carburetor, thus controlling the engine speed.

 Types of Governors

-Following are the three different types of governors used in automobile vehicle:
+Following are the three different types of governors used in automobile vehicles: